 Access may be shown by:

-[1. a chain of events connecting the plaintiff’s work and the defendant’s opportunity to [view] [hear] [copy] that work [such as dealings through a third party (such as a publisher or record company) that had access to the plaintiff’s work and with whom both the plaintiff and the defendant were dealing]] [or]
+[1. a chain of events connecting the plaintiff [name]’s work and the defendant [name]’s opportunity to [view] [hear] [copy] that work [such as dealings through a third party (such as a publisher or record company) that had access to the plaintiff [name]’s work and with whom both the plaintiff and the defendant [name] were dealing]] [or]

-[2. the plaintiff’s work being widely disseminated] [or]
+[2. the plaintiff [name]’s work being widely disseminated] [or]

-[3. a similarity between the plaintiff’s work and the defendant’s work that is so “striking” that it is highly likely the works were not created independent of one another].
+[3. a similarity between the plaintiff [name]’s work and the defendant [name]’s work that is so “striking” that it is highly likely the works were not created independent of one another].

 Comment

 “Where there is no direct evidence of access, circumstantial evidence can be used to prove access either by (1) establishing a chain of events linking the plaintiff’s work and the defendant’s access, or (2) showing that the plaintiff’s work has been widely disseminated.” (citation omitted) Loomis v.
 Cornish, 836 F.3d 991, 995 (9th Cir.
 2016); see also Three Boys, 212 F.3d at 482 (holding that reasonable access can be shown by a chain of events connecting plaintiff’s work and defendant’s access or by plaintiff’s work being widely distributed, and stating that the widespread dissemination approach is often coupled with a theory of “subconscious copying”); Art Attacks Ink 581 F.3d at 1143-45 (holding no access shown under chain of events or wide dissemination theories); Kamar Int’l, Inc. v.
 Russ Berrie & Co., 657 F.2d 1059 (9th Cir.
-1981) (holding access shown by dealings between parties and third party on chain of events theory relating to same subject matter).
+1981) (holding access shown by dealings between parties and third party on chain of events theory relating to same subject matter); Woodland v.
+Hill, 136 F.4th 1199, 1210 (9th Cir.
+2025) (rejecting plaintiff’s theory that allegations of copying of twelve photos showed serial infringement and “raise[d] an inference of copying”).

 As to widespread dissemination, the plaintiff may show “the degree of a work's commercial success and on its distribution through . . . relevant mediums.”
-Loomis, 836 F.3d at 997; see also Three Boys, 212 F.3d at 484-85 (holding that sufficient evidence supported the jury’s conclusion that plaintiffs failed to prove widespread dissemination of their song when the protected song “never topped the Billboard charts or even made the top 100 for a single week,” “was not released on an album or compact disc until . . . after [defendants] wrote their song,” music experts “testified that they never heard” the protected song, and defendants “produced copies of ‘TV Guide’ from 1966 [the year the protected song was released] suggesting that the television shows playing the song never aired in Connecticut [where defendants lived at the time]”).
+Loomis, 836 F.3d at 997; see also Three Boys, 212 F.3d at 484-85 (discussing evidence relevant to the widespread dissemination theory).
 In addition to raising an inference of access due to widespread dissemination, the plaintiff can raise an inference of access where the allegedly infringed work saturated a relevant market in which both the plaintiff and the defendant participate.
 See Loomis, 836 F.3d at 997; L.A.
 Printex Indus., Inc. v.
 Aeropostale, Inc., 676 F.3d 841, 848 (9th Cir.
 2012) (holding that “there was a reasonable possibility that Defendants had an opportunity to view and copy [the allegedly infringed] design” where plaintiff’s fabric design “was widely disseminated in the Los Angeles-area fabric industry” over a four-year period and the parties both operated in that market during that period).

 The mere presence of the plaintiff’s work on a website is insufficient to establish widespread dissemination.
 See Art Attacks Ink, 581 F.3d at 1145.
+For a discussion of how social media platforms “could make it easier for plaintiffs to show that defendants had access to their materials—but only if they can show that the defendants had a reasonable chance of seeing their work under that platform's algorithm or content-sharing policy,” see Woodland, 136 F.4th at 1209 (holding that the plaintiff had not shown access by the defendant to photos the plaintiff posted on Instagram because his theory was speculation).